YosukeSugiura/ImageQualityAssesment/README.md

 ### Fine Tuning

-In demo, IQA value is very sensitive to the out of focus.
+1. In demo, IQA value is very sensitive to the out of focus.
-If you want to gain the score in demo, adjust camera focus or change the distance of the object.
+  If you want to gain the score in demo, adjust camera focus or change the distance between the camera and the object.

-Inversely, when you add a blur, the IQA socre is obviously degradaded.
+2. Inversely, when you add a blur, the IQA socre is obviously degradaded.